3mdeb/verified-boot/verified_boot_main.md

 Usage of CVMs can be used as a security strategy preventing data or workload exposition.
-CMVs follow Trusted Execution Environment (TEE) principle, to provide safe and isolated environments for protects user resources from unwanted access[^3].
+CMVs follow Trusted Execution Environment (TEE) principle, to provide safe and isolated environments to protect user resources from unwanted access[^3].
 Utilization of confidential virtual machines can improve overall security of a system (infrastructure) due to following factors:
 * adding additional, hardware based encryption layer,